-13. We require an institutional framework - such as the UNFCCC - to accelerate implementation of SDG 14.
+13. In particular, developing countries require an institutional solution to help them in the implementation of SDG 14.

 14. In the long term, the adverse effects of climate change on Oceans will have profound and unpredictable consequences with huge costs for humanity.
 Therefore, the Group calls on the developed countries to fulfill their commitments under the UNFCCC and its Paris Agreement, including by taking accelerated action on mitigation and adaptation in a balanced manner and urgently fulfill their long overdue commitment to provide US$100 billion per annum in climate finance.